mattjmorrison/dotfiles/README.md

 Q: "But Jarrod is getting this set up difficult?"

 A: Don't worry yourself!
 Jarrod is going to take care of you.
-Included is a make_sym_links script that will again as the name implies create symlinks in your home folder to all of the files and folders contained in the repo.
+Included is a config_linux_environment script that will again as the name implies take care of all the configuration for you.
+It will create symlinks in your home folder to all of the files and folders contained in the repo.
+And optionally install all of the packages that I commonly use.
 That's all there is to it.
 Follow the instructions below and you will be set.

 Installation
 ------------